CathalMullan/spark_tensorflow_pipeline/docs/Project_Description_and_Work_Plan.md

 Using non-domain specific pre-trained models, create a pipeline to consume raw email files, identify personally identifiable information (PII) and replace this information with alternative 'fake' data.

-The emails will likely be coming from AWS S3, but I'm not ruling out potential usage of the Hadoop File System (HDFS) down the line.
-Apache Spark inherently uses Hadoop for file wrangling (specifically Apache Parquet files).

-The data will be streamed directly into the pipeline using Spark Streaming and it's text file stream capabilities.
+The emails will be sourced from S3.
-In terms of the scale of emails, my goal is to work at a scale equivalent to the daily amount of new emails ingested by Proofpoint (number to be determined).
+In terms of the amount of emails, my aim is to work in the multi-million scale.

 For entity recognition, I'll likely be using spaCy and one of it's pre-trained models, specifically the en_core_web_lg model, which has been trained using the OntoNotes corpus.